mulesoft-developers/global-elements-properties-files/README.md

 </h4>

 <h3 align="center">
-In this tutorial, we review some of the best practices that we can apply to our future Mule projects.<br><br>
+In this tutorial, we will review some of the best practices that we can apply to our future Mule projects.<br><br>
 </h3>

 ## Tutorial and Video